BDC Hamburger Icon

 • Six terminal decals

-Use your mobile app to mention Apple Pay.
+Use digital communication to mention Apple Pay.

 • Email customers to let them know you now accept Apple Pay.